 Huntington is committed to being transparent, responsive, and objective with its Clients.
 As such, Huntington offers an Advisory Satisfaction Promise to each investment advisory Client to provide: Prompt Service; Proactive Advice; Transparency; Custom Solutions; and to place Your Needs First.
 If at any time a Client is not satisfied with Huntington's advisory service, the last 90 days of wrap program advisory fees paid will be refunded, subject to certain limitations and eligibility requirements.
-Additional information regarding the Advisory Satisfaction Promise can found huntington.com/advisorysatisfactionpromise.
+Additional information regarding the Advisory Satisfaction Promise can be found huntington.com/advisorysatisfactionpromise.
 Questions about the Advisory Satisfaction Promise can be directed to your financial advisor or to Huntington's Advisory Resource Group at (800) 530-1690.
 In our capacity as broker-dealer, we also offer Financial Planning services to interested clients.

-Wrap Programs on the Envestnet Managed Account Solutions ("MAS") Platform completion of a questionnaire that is used to elicit information regarding the Client's financial goals, objectives and profile.
+Wrap Programs on the Envestnet Managed Account Solutions ("MAS") Platform profile, which is determined by the completion of a questionnaire that is used to elicit information regarding the Client's financial goals, objectives and profile.
 The financial advisor assists the Client in the completion of the questionnaire and the determination of the Client's investment profile.
 From the data and information obtained, Huntington develops an investment advisory recommendation designed to meet the needs and goals of the individual Client.
 The financial advisor will also assist the Client in selecting a strategy that is appropriate for the investment circumstances set forth in the Client's questionnaire and profile.
 The investment advisory recommendation will be presented to Client on the Statement of Investment Selection, that identifies the specific strategy recommended to the Client and details the underlying investments, as well as the overall asset style allocation of the strategy.
+As discussed in more detail below, your financial advisor will periodically attempt to contact you to review your account and ensure your investment objectives and profile information have not changed.
+It is important that you communicate with your financial advisor to ensure that we have the most up to date information about you and your investment objectives.

-Huntington, as sponsor, makes available to its Clients certain wrap fee advisory programs, including mutual fund and exchange traded fund wrap, unified managed account ("UMA") and separately managed account ("SMA") (collectively, the "Programs") on an open architecture platform.
-Clients may utilize the Programs that follow, depending upon their Client profile, which is determined by the
+Huntington, as sponsor, makes available to its Clients certain wrap fee advisory programs, including mutual fund and exchange traded fund wrap, unified managed account ("UMA"), separately managed account ("SMA") and Representative as Portfolio Manager ("RPM") (collectively, the "Programs") on an open architecture platform.
+Clients may utilize the Programs that follow, depending upon their Client